viviandemitry/form/README.md

 <p align="center">
 ## 💻 Project

-The objective of this project is:
+The objective:
--Designing a form and a list on Figma;
+-Design a form and a list on Figma;
--Build the designs with HTML and CSS;
+-Build the design with HTML and CSS;
 -To create API's using Axios (Post and Get);
 -To use Hooks to manage values;
 -and finally, to have a list to storage the Form content.